Caecilian: Skull and senses

 Caecilians have small or absent eyes, with only a single known class of photoreceptors, and their vision is limited to dark-light perception.
-Unlike other modern amphibians (frogs and salamanders) the skull is compact and solid, with few large openings between plate-like cranial bones.
+Unlike other modern amphibians (frogs and salamanders), the skull is compact and solid, with few large openings between plate-like cranial bones.
 The snout is pointed and bullet-shaped, used to force their way through soil or mud.
-In most species the mouth is recessed under the head, so that the snout overhangs the mouth.
+In most species, the mouth is recessed under the head, so that the snout overhangs the mouth.

 The bones in the skull are reduced in number compared to prehistoric amphibian species.
 Many bones of the skull are fused together: the maxilla and palatine bones have fused into a maxillopalatine in all living caecilians, and the nasal and premaxilla bones fuse into a nasopremaxilla in some families.
-Some families can be differentiated by the presence of absence of certain skull bones, such as the septomaxillae, prefrontals, an/or a postfrontal-like bone surrounding the orbit (eye socket).
+Some families can be differentiated by the presence or absence of certain skull bones, such as the septomaxillae, prefrontals, an/or a postfrontal-like bone surrounding the orbit (eye socket).
 The braincase is encased in a fully integrated compound bone called the os basale, which takes up most of the rear and lower parts of the skull.
 In skulls viewed from above, a mesethmoid bone may be visible in some species, wedging into the midline of the skull roof.

 All caecilians have a pair of unique sensory structures, known as tentacles, located on either side of the head between the eyes and nostrils.
 These are probably used for a second olfactory capability, in addition to the normal sense of smell based in the nose.